mubtAAhij/DragonSync-iOS/README.md

 ## Disclaimer

+> [!WARNING]
-> **Warning:** This software is provided as-is, without warranty.
+> This software is provided as-is, without warranty.
 Use at your own risk.
 Root Down Digital and associated developers are not responsible for damages, legal issues, or misuse.
 Operate in compliance with local regulations.

 ## License